 If you ever consider ordering a $5 milkshake, be prepared to see one of these.

 Soon enough, these glasses grew popular for their stylish appearance and size.
-Zombie glasses are tall and thin, with straight lines running down as the glass gets slightly opaque towards the base.
+Zombie glasses are tall and thin, with straight lines running down as the glass gets slightly opaque toward the base.
 They aren’t usually frosted to show off the drink inside.

 Often confused for a chalice, a sour glass is closer to the champagne flute glass.
-Sour glasses are structurally the same as flute glasses, however they are shortened vertically.
+Sour glasses are structurally the same as flute glasses, however, they are shortened vertically.

-They are also referred to as Delmonico glasses, and serve sour drinks like whiskey sours.
+They are also referred to as Delmonico glasses and serve sour drinks like whiskey sours.
 The opening of the glass gives you more space to take in the aroma of your drink.
 If you’re ever in a pinch, just use a smaller flute glass as an alternative.

 Cordial glasses can be seen as the stylish cousin of the shot glass.
 The cordial glass is used to show off layered drinks.

 They have a thicker base, with the top flaring out to provide an easier pour and better aroma.
-Cordial glasses usually come out after-dinner, when people don’t want a lot of a specific drink to end their meal.
+Cordial glasses usually come out after dinner, when people don’t want a lot of a specific drink to end their meal.